zdu-strong/mobx-react-use-autorun/README.md

 # `Usage`

-### Notes - Define state and props with useMobxState
+### Usage - Define state and props with useMobxState

     import { useMobxState, observer } from 'mobx-react-use-autorun';
     import { useRef } from 'react';